Chebanenko Slav: a solid, quiet opening bursting with potential for action!

 Let’s look at 10 Reasons to Play the Chebanenko Slav:

 Against the Queen’s Gambit, most players are hesitant to immediately capture the tempting pawn on c4.
-Though it certainly is a playable opening, you have to be extra careful that White does not develop too quickly and leaves you with an underdeveloped and heavily attacked position.
+Though it certainly is a playable opening, you have to be extra careful.
+White should not develop too quickly and leave you with an underdeveloped and heavily attacked position.
 Because of this, the Chebanenko Slav prepares a possible capture with the move a6.